-A lawyer by trade, Cheree Johnson knew the importance of effective and consistent communications in her work with McCormick & Co Inc. Maisha learned how to communicate, negotiate and facilitate – all things she needed as an entrepreneur.
+Classmate Cheree Johnson, Senior Vice President at W.R.
+Grace, knew the importance of effective and consistent communications in her previous work with McCormick & Co Inc. Maisha learned how to communicate, negotiate and facilitate – all things she needed as an entrepreneur.

 “They don’t have classes on these things, you learn through these kinds of connections,” said Maisha.
 “Cheree broke it down for me and the community responded very positively.
 I continue to access this knowledge regularly.”

-Natasha Dartigue, Deputy District Public Defender for Baltimore City, connected Maisha to a free consultation with an attorney who helped her plan how to expand the business.
+Natasha Dartigue, Public Defender for the State of Maryland, connected Maisha to a free consultation with an attorney who helped her plan how to expand the business.
 This is a significant step that will have an ongoing impact to her business evolution.

 We will continue to watch the journey of Maisha McCoy, Breathe4Sure Pharmacy Solutions and the Sandtown community – and foster the relationships that support citizens in the work they want to do.